 #6 Magnum Classic Country Flame Black Insert

-This product is also not only capable of burning wood pellets but is also capable of burning a number of biomass fuels including corn or agri-fuel.
+This pellet stove insert is also not only capable of burning wood pellets but is also capable of burning a number of biomass fuels including corn or agri-fuel.

 #5 Breckwell P2000I Pellet Insert

 This wood pellet insert has a lot of the features that a person would look for in one of these stoves.
-It has a 60-pound wood pellet hopper that provides enough fuel for cold winter nights and is capable of producing up to 50,000 BTU an hour.
+It has a 60-pound wood pellet hopper that provides enough fuel for cold winter nights and can produce up to 50,000 BTU an hour.

 #4 Summers Heat 55-SHPEPI Evolution